rkettelerij/mllp-client/README.md

 ```
 Usage of mllp-client:
   -file="<filename>": path to file which contents will be send to the MLLP server
+  -dir="<directory>": path to directory which will have all files within it sent to the MLLP server
   -host="localhost": hostname of MLLP server, default value is localhost
   -port=2575: portnumber of MLLP server, default value is 2575
 ```